 History is booming – the German Historical Museum has certainly experienced a surge in interest since its foundation, with numerous temporary exhibitions, an interest which has only increased since its permanent exhibition was opened in 2006.
-Germany's two thousand year history, as chequered as it is dynamic, is placed in a European context in an exhibition entitled "German History in Pictures and Documents” and presented to the public in Berlin's baroque Zeughaus, or former Arsenal.
+Germany's two thousand year history, as chequered as it is dynamic, is placed in a European context in an exhibition entitled "German History in Images and Artefacts" and presented to the public in Berlin's baroque Zeughaus, or former arsenal.